svenberglund/revlookup/README.md

 to match the path to where ever you place the `.sh` file.

-The program is then invoked as `python <path-to-executables>/revdns.py <ipv4-number>` or (better) by registering an alias on your system.
+With this sort of installation the program will then be invoked as `python <path-to-executables>/revdns.py <ipv4-number>` or (better) by registering an alias on your system.